TOFU. MOFU. BOFU.

 - Helps sales reps know what to say, thanks to customer-intelligence dashboards that uncover what each lead cares about, what content they’ve viewed, what actions they’ve taken, etc.

 - Shortens the sales cycle by effectively nurturing leads with content that resonates with their needs and interests.

 - Integrates with your CRM tools, allowing sales to use what they’re familiar with while having even more information at their fingertips.

 - Aligns sales and marketing, which makes for better targeted and more effective campaigns that close more sales.

 When it comes to sales, marketing, and the realities of business competition, efficiency and speed are as essential as targeted accuracy.
 (Because if leads don’t buy from you, they’ll probably buy from someone else.)

-Creating a lead scoring matrix is an excellent exercise in formalizing your thoughts and honing your strategies, so you can get maximum mileage from your sales and marketing efforts and keep the TOFU, MOFU, AND BOFU humming.
+Creating a lead scoring matrix using the appropriate lead scoring criteria is an excellent exercise in formalizing your thoughts and honing your strategies, so you can get maximum mileage from your sales and marketing efforts and keep the TOFU, MOFU, AND BOFU humming.